-Since 2016 Pastor Matthew Groenke has conducted a Blue Christmas Evening Prayer Service for those who may not feel joyful at Christmas time due to their circumstances.
+Since 2016 Christ the King has held a Blue Christmas Evening Prayer Service for those who may not feel joyful at Christmas time due to their circumstances.
 The service included prayer and song as well as an opportunity for the laying on of hands and anointing with oil.
 Worshipers could also light a candle in memory of loved ones.
 In 2020 the service was online only because of the COVID-19 pandemic.

 “While Advent is a season of hope and Christmas is a season of joy, not everyone feels hopeful or like celebrating.
 Grief, illness, aging, depression, loneliness, unemployment, and loss are magnified.
 Even those who are not struggling with losses may feel the stress of preparations and expectations around Christmas time.
 A Longest Night/Blue Christmas service may provide a time and place of solace during the often frenetic days surrounding the celebration of Christmas.
 We come together seeking healing and room to share grief, sadness, loneliness, or confusion when these emotions often feel out of place during the holidays.